Start9Labs/documentation/source/support/FAQ/bitcoin-faq.rst

 How can I get started with Lightning and open my first channel?
 ---------------------------------------------------------------
-You can check out our "Using Lightning" video `here <https://www.youtube.com/watch?v=rAvoUNsobws>`_ and learn the basics, including opening a channel with Start9.
+You can check out our `"Using Lightning" video <https://www.youtube.com/watch?v=rAvoUNsobws>`_ and learn the basics, including opening a channel with Start9.

 .. youtube:: rAvoUNsobws